Personal Updates for September 29, 2019

 Scorpio is Sick

 The summer of stress and worry around here has continued until the fall.
 Yesterday afternoon, Scorpio, who is rarely sick, began vomiting.
 In about 10 hours, he vomited about a dozen times.
 He didn’t keep down his dinner or the ice cream Mom gave him.
-When he couldn’t keep down the boiled beef we tried this morning, it was time for him to go to the vet.
+When he couldn’t keep down the boiled beef we tried… Continue reading Scorpio is Sick

 Reviewing Lock Every Door